panulogic/cisf/README.md

 	AExample ("yeah", 123); // works
 	fails (_=> AExample ("yeah", "BAD"));

-You probably  wouldnot write the fails() -call like we did.
+You probably would not write the fails() -call  we did.
-We added it to prove to ourselves that A() would catch the error of
+We just added it to prove to ourselves that A() would catch the error of
 AExample() being called with
 wrong types of arguments.